 The alarm log changes in TVM Classic mode.
 When an alarm is first registered, it appears at the top of the alarm display area in yellow.
-If the alarm is short term (i.e., two seconds or less), the alarm text reverts to the original graticule color after approximately two seconds.
+If the alarm is short term (that is, two seconds or less), the alarm text reverts to the original graticule color after approximately two seconds.
 If the alarm continues longer than two seconds, the text remains yellow and the alarm duration is incremented.
 When the next alarm occurs, the previous alarm moves down one position.

 The TVM has enough memory for 200 alarms per input.
 When 200 different alarm events have occurred, alarm number 200 is dropped and the most recent alarm is tagged as 1.
-Use the UP or DOWN NAVIGATION buttons to scroll through the alarm list.
-Figure 3-65 shows a sample alarm in TVM Classic mode.
+Use the up or down navigation buttons to scroll through the alarm list.
+Figure 3-66 shows a sample alarm in TVM Classic mode.